Miso Nikomi Udon (味噌煮込みうどん)

 Hatcho miso is also more nutritious than other types of miso, and the red miso culture in Mikawa is strongly rooted in its health benefits.
 For this reason, there are many local dishes in Aichi Prefecture that use red miso, and Miso nikomi Udon is one of the most representative dishes.

-It is believed that Hoto was eaten by the Takeda army during their campaign, and after the fall of the Takeda clan, a vassal of the Takeda clan who served the Tokugawa clan taught him how to make Hoto, which led to the birth of Misonikomi Udon in Aichi, the Owari region.
+Misonikomi Udon, a local dish of Aichi Prefecture shares some features in common with a local dish of Yamanashi Prefecture, Hoto.
+Before, Takeda army ate Hoto during their campaign, and after the fall of the Takeda clan, a vassal of the Takeda clan who served the Tokugawa clan taught him how to make Hoto, which led to the birth of Misonikomi Udon in Aichi, the Owari region.

-Hatcho miso, the key ingredient for the flavor, is made in Hatcho Village, eight streets west of Okazaki Castle, the former residence of Ieyasu Tokugawa, and was carried in battle by the Mikawa warriors, led by Ieyasu.
+Hatcho miso, the key ingredient for the flavor, is from Hatcho Village, eight streets west of Okazaki Castle, the former residence of Ieyasu Tokugawa, and was carried in battle by the Mikawa warriors, led by Ieyasu.
 It seems that Aichi’s Miso nikomi Udon was made by simmering strong noodles in a pot with thick Hatcho miso like Houtou.

 How to cook miso nikomi udon?